SubZane/flyPanels/README.md

 * `treeMenu`:
   * `init`: Boolean - If it should look for and init the expanding treemenu.
   * `expandHandler`: String - The element that should have the click event to open/close submenu (expand/contract)
+* `search`:
+  * `init`: Boolean - If it should look for and init the search component.
+  * `saveQueryCookie`: Boolean - If the search query should be stored in a session cookie to remember the last search.
 * `onInit`: What to do after the plugin is initialized.
 * `onLoad`: What to do after the plugin has loaded.
 * `onOpenLeft`: What to do after the left panel has opened.